Ali Lauiti'iti: Wakefield Trinity

 Lauitiiti joined Wakefield Trinity for the 2012 season and remained with the club until the end of 2015.

 On 15 October 2015, it was announced that Lauitiiti would play one more time for Leeds in a one-off exhibition match against New Zealand, one of the countries he had previously represented.

 New Zealand Warriors

 In November 2015 it was announced that Lauitiiti would return to the New Zealand Warriors, with the signing of a second-tier contract for 2016.
 He retired at the end of the season.

+Statistics

+Post playing

+In 2023, Lauitiiti participated in season 3 of Match Fit, where former rugby players return to play against the Australian counterparts.
+He joined in the first season that featured former rugby league stars.
+He revealed he retired from rugby due to arthritic knees, partially made worse by his sweet tooth and liking milk chocolate.
+He was exempt from doing the Bronco fitness test, the 1.2km aerobic fitness and agility test.
+He performed a ramp test on an exercise bike instead so body weight and gravity aren't taken into account.

+In 2024, he returned for Match Fit: Union vs. League.
+He lost the IronMaori triathlon challenge as he fell too far behind on the cycling leg.
+He also admitted his competitiveness has waned due to his body slowing and breaking down.
+His mind was already drifted away from the game the moment he contemplated leaving the Warriors, and his overseas move was purely a way to earn more money to provide for his growing family.